 All medical/immunization records should be mailed directly to Student Health Services.
 The immunization record must be physician-certified or verified by a clinic stamp.
-Any medical exemption from the immunization requirement must be verified in a written statement by a physician.
+A physician must verify any medical exemption from the immunization requirement on the Medical Exemption Statement form (DHHS 3987).
 All medical information is confidential and is not divulged without the written consent of the student.
-The university is required by North Carolina State law to withdraw all students who do not provide the necessary immunization records.
+The university is required by North Carolina state law to withdraw all students who do not provide the necessary immunization records.
 This administrative withdrawal can result in loss of grades and/or academic credit.
+Students who are exempt from the immunization requirement include the following:

-- Students who are exempt from the immunization requirement include the following: - Students taking fewer than four credit hours; or - Students attending only evening classes; or, - Students attending weekend classes only; or, - Students taking off-campus classes for the duration of their degree.
+- 1. Students taking fewer than four credit hours - 2.
+Students attending evening classes only - 3.
+Students attending weekend classes only - 4.
+Students taking off-campus classes for the duration of their degree